owncloud/ocis/docs/ocis/adr/0007-api-for-spaces.md

 ownCloud servers provide an API to query for available spaces of an user.

+See the openAPI Specification for the [open Graph API](https://owncloud.dev/open-graph-api/).

 Most important, the API returns the WebDAV endpoint for each space.
 With that, clients do not have to make assumptions about WebDAV routes any more.

 See [Drive item in Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/onedrive?view=graph-rest-1.0) for an overview of `drive` and `driveItem` resources.
 The concrete list of drives / spaces a user has access to can be obtained on multiple endpoints.